jonathanyeong/personal-website-content/blog-redesign-v3.md

 }
 ```

-While this CSS transition wasn't too bad.
-I can see why you would switch to using a JS library.
+Writing out the CSS transition wasn't too bad.
+But I can see why you would switch to using a JS library.

 It's a pain to manage the delay for the stagger.
 If I were using a JS animation library like [anime.js](https://animejs.com/), it could look like this:

 ```js
 import { createTimeline, stagger } from 'animejs';